This article introduces why cannot extend system volume in Windows 10 Disk Management and easy solution to fix this issue.

 If you have shrank D but cannot extend system volume C in Disk Management, follow the steps below:

-Step:2 Right click drive C and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.
+Step:2 Right click drive C and select "Resize/Move Volume" again, drag the right border towards right in the pop-up window.

 If you have not shrank D in Windows 10 Disk Management, follow the steps below:

-Right click the adjacent drive D and select "Resize/Move Volume", drag left border towards right in the pop-up window.
+Right click the adjacent drive D and select "Resize/Move Volume", drag the left border towards right in the pop-up window.

-Then follow Step 2 above to combine Unallocated space to system volume C.
+Then follow Step 2 above to combine unallocated space to system volume C.

 This software is designed to work in virtual mode, all operations will be listed as pending on bottom left.
 To modify real disk partitions, you need to click Apply on top left to confirm and execute.